pulumibook/.github/profile/README.md

 * The [**Discussions**](https://github.com/orgs/pulumibook/discussions) tab hosts the book's discussion forum.
 Use it for asking questions and sharing what you think!
 * The [**Projects**](https://github.com/orgs/pulumibook/projects) tab tracks current and planned work for the book, along with progress on any issues filed on the examples or issues repositories.

 Thanks for reading!
-You can also keep up with the book by [following me on Mastodon](https://hachyderm.io/@cnunciato).
+You can also keep up with the book by following [the book on Twitter](https://twitter.com/pulumibook) and [me on Mastodon](https://hachyderm.io/@cnunciato).